garywiz/chaperone/doc/source/ref/env.rst

 .. envvar:: NOTIFY_SOCKET

-   Chaperone attempts to emulate ``systemd`` behavior by providing a :ref:`"forking" service type <service.type>`.
+   Chaperone attempts to emulate ``systemd`` behavior by providing a :ref:`"forking" service type <service.sect.service_types>`.
 Processes created by this type will have the additional variable ``NOTIFY_SOCKET`` set in their environment, which is the path to a UNIX domain socket created privately within the container.
 The service should use this environment variable to trigger